 Childcare denotes the care of children that is provided either by parents, the state, a private organisation or other person.
-It acquires particular relevance in employment and industrial relations when either parent is working and therefore needs time off to look after children or support from external organisations or networks.
+It acquires particular relevance in employment and industrial relations when one or both parents works, and either needs time off to look after children or support from external organisations or networks.

 A variety of EU policy measures have attempted to tackle the issue of childcare provision.
 Relevant legislative provisions include Directive 96/34/EC on the framework agreement on parental leave and Directive 92/85/EEC on the introduction of measures to encourage improvements in the safety and health of pregnant workers and workers who have recently given birth or are breastfeeding.

 Council Recommendation 92/241/EEC on childcare urges Member States to develop measures to enable women and men to reconcile employment with family obligations arising from the care of children.
 According to the Recommendation, childcare services should be flexible and diverse enough to meet the different preferences, needs and circumstances of children and families.
 Moreover, employment should reflect the increased participation of women in the workforce, including the provision of special leave, to enable all employed parents to combine their working life with family responsibilities.
 The organisation of the workplace should be structured to provide an environment consistent with family and work–life balance.
 However, a 1998 Commission report on the implementation of the Recommendation revealed that no Member State had specifically set up a system to monitor its implementation and there was considerable variation in the measures adapted to address childcare issues.

 The Barcelona European Council in 2002 (PDF) set a target to provide childcare by 2010 to at least 90% of children between 3 years of age and the mandatory school age and at least 33% of children under 3 years of age.
 The European Commission’s mid-term assessment (PDF) in 2008 of progress towards the achievement of these targets found that:

 - the majority of Member States were yet to achieve the Barcelona targets;